secretstartups/handbook/sales/commercial/enablement/required7/index.html.md

 ### How to do it

 Do some brief research on the customer’s employee count, LinkedIn Insights, latest news, current subscription (or license tier of interest if it’s a prospect) and make a judgement on its potential.
+You must verify that the account is correctly aligned to you during this exercise and if it's incorrect,[request that it is moved](https://about.gitlab.com/handbook/sales/field-operations/gtm-resources/rules-of-engagement/#exception-process-to-request-account-ownership-change).
 Once you have decided which rank it should be in, mark the account as such in Salesforce and enter notes that outline why you chose that rank.
 You can also check out the [account ranking section on the handbook](https://about.gitlab.com/handbook/sales/commercial/#account-ranking) for more detailed information.

 Here are some things to consider when ranking an account: